RishirP/TTS-DemoCopy/Polly.md

 - How to upload audio recording using amazon polly to Amazon S3 [Here](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/javascriptv3/example_code/polly/general-examples/src/polly_synthesize_to_s3.js)

 #### Questions and concerns
-Will a script tap work on the tablet or should I develop with android?
+Will a script tap work on the tablet?

 This current demo uses aws-sdk V2, but V3 is the most recent version.
-V3 example needs Amazon S3
+V3 example needs Amazon S3?

+Should we store the audio files?